polystat/j2eo/ACCEPTANCE.md

 sudo apt install -y openjdk-11-jdk-headless
 ```

+To install Gradle on Ubuntu, proceed with the [official instructions](https://gradle.org/install/).

 To download ANTLR, use the following command from the repository root:

 ```shell
 wget https://www.antlr.org/download/antlr-4.10.1-complete.jar
 ```

+#### Windows

+Windows does not have package manager.

+- To install Java on Windows, install Development Kit from the [Oracle webiste](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
+- To install Gradle on Windows, proceed with the [official instructions](https://gradle.org/install/).
+- To install ANTLR, download file from [this link](https://www.antlr.org/download/antlr-4.10.1-complete.jar) using your browser and put it in the project root.

 ### Running